bradley/Blotter/README.md

 *Note: In order to decrease the total build size, Blotter uses a custom build of Three.js that only includes modules Blotter.js relies on.
 For more information view the `build-custom-three` script in [package.json](https://github.com/bradley/Blotter/blob/master/package.json).*

+## Custom Materials

+The documentation for creating custom materials can be found in [the Wiki](https://github.com/bradley/Blotter/wiki/Custom-Materials).

 ## Credits

 Blotter is not possible without these contibutions to JavaScript.